alexandrutomescu/MixedPerfectPhylogeny/README.md

 # 3. Installation

-If you use Linux, just type:
+If you use Linux or Mac OS, just type in the directory **MixedPhylogeny**:

 	make